Monte Carlo Masters: Roger Federer beats Novak Djokovic

 The 17-time Grand Slam champion dominated the second set as Djokovic's challenge faded, and Federer wrapped up the win in 75 minutes.

 "I had the feeling he was not finishing off his shots with as much topspin as usual," said Federer.

 "Even at 90%, Novak is still strong and you still have to take your chances in the key moments, and there were some in the first set where I had tough moments."

-Djokovic, who later revealed he would be taking some time off to rest his wrist injury, said: "It's unfortunate that when you're playing at this level against Roger, big tournament, that you are not able to play your game because something else is taking away all your energy."
+Djokovic, who later revealed he would be said: "It's unfortunate that when you're playing at this level against Roger, big tournament, that you are not able to play your game because something else is taking away all your energy."